1991 was an epic year, as two legends were born that year – me and the Internet as we know it today.

 - Use Smart DNS to replace your DNS’s default servers.
 Smart DNS is the smart solution that helps you access geo-blocked streaming websites like BBC iPlayer of Netflix.
 Even if Smart DNS does not change your real IP, it is capable to bypass restrictions by tricking websites into seeing your location as a legitimate one.

 - Get a Proxy browser extension and change your IP like a boss.
 A proxy web browser (sometimes called VPN extension) works like a charm when it comes to bypassing geo-restrictions.
 Just like in case of any other plugin, all you need to do is to install it and connect it to a proxy server.
-From this point on, you’re able to surf the web as free as a bat flying over the Transylvanian fields. ibVPN – a popular and trustworthy VPN provider is providing internet users with free access to their Chrome, Opera, and Firefox proxy extensions, via a Guest Mode.
+From this point on, you’re able to surf the web as free as a bat flying over the Transylvanian fields. ibVPN – a popular and trustworthy VPN provider is providing internet users with free access to their Chrome, Opera, Firefox, and Microsoft Edge proxy extensions, via a Guest Mode.
 In Guest Mode, you are limited only to a few proxy servers, but it would be a great idea for you to give the extension a chance and check if it helps you bypass internet censorship.

 - Subscribe to a VPN service.
 The VPN service is the best way to fight for your online freedom, just like the garlic clove is the perfect weapon against vampires.
 Most of the online freedom advocates are recommending the VPN as being perfect not only to bypass online restrictions and accessing streaming websites but to encrypt your traffic and enjoy a secure online connection.